keepchanges/keepchange.github.io/readme.md

 	-k - keep changes in the keeping store,
 	-s - sync changes in the backup store,
 	-h - help,
-	-q - quiet run, without acknowledgement query for each file,
+	-q - quiet run, without acknowledgement query for each changed file,
 	-v - be verbose.

 ```